weaponsforge/git-switcher/README.md

 ## Content

 1. **main.bat**
+   - Windows batch script to automate git user (view, edit and reset password) commands from a `~/.gitcredential` file.
+   - Follow the instructions for setting up Git Bash for usage with this script.

+      > **WARNING:** This method stores a Git user's password or Personal Access Token (PAT) in a `~/.gitcredential` plain-text file, which maybe unsafe.
+Consider using the **main-wincred.bat** script to ensure stricter Git account security.

+2. **main-wincred.bat**
-Windows batch script to automate git user (view, edit and reset password) commands.
+   - Windows batch script to automate git user (view, edit and reset password) commands from the Windows Credential Manager.
+   - Follow the instructions for setting up Git Bash for usage with this script.

 ## Installation

-1. Clone this repository.
+1. Clone this repository.<br>
 `git clone https://github.com/weaponsforge/git-switcher.git`

-2. Follow the GitBash configuration steps from the preceeding sub-section.
+2. Follow the GitBash Configuration Steps for `main.bat` or `main-wincred.bat` from the preceeding sub-sections.

+3. Read the [Usage](#usage) section for reference on using the scripts after setting up GitBash from step **# 2**.

-### GitBash Configuration (Windows OS only)
+## GitBash Configuration (Windows OS only)

+### GitBash Configuration with `main.bat`

 Configure your GitBash first with the following settings before using the script.